 - Parents agree to follow the “24 Hour Rule” : If you have a SIGNIFICANT complaint resulting from a game or practice situation contact the coach the next day (preferably by email) after a good night’s sleep and arrange a suitable time to discuss your complaint in a mutually respectful manner.
 Please respect that our coaches are working with a large number of players and that they most likely have college coaching jobs and families of their own.
 Again, MFL would like situations to be dealt with by the player first when possible.

-- Parents must never confront any MFL coach over roster selections, playing time, or team placement.
+- Parents must never confront any MFL coach or Staff member over roster selections, playing time, or team placement.
 This includes all methods of communication such as email, phone, social network or face to face.
 Our travel teams are by design highly competitive teams where the best players available are selected to fill our specific roster needs.
 These decisions are made exclusively by MFL Coaches and based solely on merit.
 While our coaches are willing to offer constructive feedback to players about how their children can work to improve and become more successful Lacrosse players, we will not discuss our evaluations of other players.
 Parents of those players selected to our travel teams must understand that equal playing time is not guaranteed on any MFL travel team.
 Playing time is earned.

 Player Expectations and Requirements